beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 `MessageInterpolator`, `TraversableResolver` and `ConstraintValidatorFactory` is easy.

+There is a chicken and egg issue between EE, CDI and BV as `ValidatorFactory` needs to be passed to the CDI container.
+Pete Muir thinks that's possible however - **waiting for a proposal from him**.

 Note that the Bean Validation bootstrap process needs to provide the data from `validation.xml`.

-Bean Validation should also define the expected CDI producer method and even potentially provide an implementation?
-Question: how to make that portable across Bean Validation providers?
+**we need to make sure Bean Validation has the right APIs for that**.

+For SE, CDI today does not have a portable way to boot and inject things but a portable extension or something similar might be sufficient but that will be CDI provider specific.

+> Pete: option 3 still has my preference over option 4 even in SE

 #### Option 4: Add a method accepting an `InstanceProvider` implementation in Bean Validation's bootstrap